arclabs561/rank-fusion/README.md

 | Trust one retriever more | `weighted`, `rrf_weighted` |
 | Different distributions | `dbsf` (z-score) |

-**What this is NOT**: embedding generation, reranking, vector search.
+**What this is NOT**: embedding generation, vector search, or scoring embeddings.
 See [rank-refine](https://crates.io/crates/rank-refine) for scoring embeddings.

 ## Usage